SharePoint/sp-dev-docs/docs/schema/contenttype-element-schemasource-elementdatasourcetype-complextypeaction4.md

 ---
 title: ContentType element
-description: This article specifies a content type to retrieve fields.
+description: Outlines information, a definition, elements and attributes for the ContentType element in Sharepoint.
 manager: soliver
 ms.date: 06/07/2022
 ms.audience: Developer